Excel University Overview

 - Visibility.
 I also started to get better visibility within my company.
 You see, my reputation kinda grew outside my own little department.
 Soon, people from other departments started asking me to help them automate their stuff as well.
 And hey, I had the time!
 And it was fun, so I gladly helped.

 - Job security.
 One unexpected benefit was increased job security.
 I knew how to automate stuff.
 I knew how it all fit together.
 I knew how to update and maintain it all, and I knew how to help others.

 - Work/life balance.
 My work/life balance improved.
 I never worked late nights or weekends.
 I was able to attend all of the family events, social gatherings, and even had time to take a night class at my local community college (a Linux class).

 At the end of the day, I'm grateful that I was able to learn how to use Excel to get my work done faster because it has enabled me to be more intentional about how I spend my time.
 And time is our most precious resource.

 It reminds me of a show I watched about Bill Gates.
 They were talking about Bill's daily schedule and how events were booked to make the most effective use of his time.
 Then they said "time is the one thing Bill can't buy more of."

 My courses teach everything I learned about getting the same amount of work done in less time with Excel.

 If you are ready, you can get started immediately.

-If you are a CPA or need CPE credit, then you’ll want to take a Course instead because they are offered for CPE credit:
+If you are a CPA or need CPE credit, then check out our CPE Pass instead: